Keynote Address of Deborah A.P. Hersman

 During college, I interned for a member of Congress.
-One of my jobs then was to greet visitors to the office and there was a gentleman, let's call him John Black, from a tobacco organization.
+One of my jobs was to greet visitors to the office.
+There was a gentleman, let's call him John Black, from a tobacco organization.
 Each week, he would visit the office bearing cartons of cigarettes.

 One of the early skirmishes was right here at Johns Hopkins.
 In 1938, Dr. Raymond Pearl reported that smokers do not live as long as non-smokers.
 The first Surgeon General warning citing the health risks associated with smoking was in 1964.
 The second Surgeon General warning – that secondhand smoke may cause lung cancer - was in 1982.

-It was the public health model of partnerships– health professionals, researchers, legislators, educators, policy makers – who made a difference and helped tame the smoking dragon.
+It was the public health model of partnerships - health professionals, researchers, legislators, educators and policy makers - who made a difference and helped tame the smoking dragon.

 That's because big change in behavior takes time.
 And, it takes concerted effort.
 And, slaying public health dragons requires public health professionals.